Is CLRA Registration Necessary for IT Giants Like TCS/Infosys in Software Contracts?

 pankaj_acs

-Whether CLRA would be applicable to a company as principal employer if the IT giant companies such as TCS / Infosys are engaged under contract for software development and ongoing maintenance of such software and other IT support from the premises of the said company.
-There seems to be varied market practice where few companies are including those IT giants as contractor under CLRA registration and few are not on the grounds that those software engineers of TCS / infosys are not workers.
-Can someone guide on correct legal position for such IT contracts.
+Hi, Would the Contract Labour Regulation and Abolition Act (CLRA) be applicable to a company as the principal employer if IT giant companies such as TCS/Infosys are engaged under contract for software development, ongoing maintenance of such software, and other IT support from the premises of the said company?
+There seems to be varied market practice where some companies include these IT giants as contractors under CLRA registration, while others do not, arguing that the software engineers of TCS/Infosys are not considered workers.
+Can someone provide guidance on the correct legal position for such IT contracts?

 Thanks and Regards,